2011–12 Maine Black Bears women's ice hockey season

-In the 2011–12 Maine Black Bears women's ice hockey season they will attempt to win their first NCAA Women's Frozen Four title.
-Head coach Maria Lewis returns for her second season.
-Lewis led the Black Bears to the Hockey East Tournament in the previous season and helped the Black Bears double their win total from the previous season.
-The Black Bears return 14 letterwinners for the season (nine forwards, three defenders, two goaltenders).
-Dawn Sullivan will serve as the Black Bears captain.
+Head coach Maria Lewis returned for her second season.
+Lewis led the Maine Black Bears to the Hockey East Tournament in the previous season and helped the Black Bears double their win total from the previous season.
+The Black Bears returned 14 letterwinners for the season (nine forwards, three defenders, two goaltenders).
+Dawn Sullivan served as the Black Bears captain.
 In the past season, she registered eight goals and nine assists for 17 points.